Messages

 Object format used to encapsulate a message within the chat.

-is string content for a textual message.
+text is string content for a textual message.
 It uses Markdown syntax to render the message accordingly which is useful for displaying code snippets,

 paragraphs and more.
 See this playground for reference.